carservicewalekolkata/CSW_Admin/README.md

 ## Docker Tooling

 The `Dockerfile` builds on Ubuntu 22.04 LTS, compiles the Next.js application, installs Python dependencies into `/opt/venv`, and exposes both the app and scripts in the same container image.
+Compose now reuses a shared BuildKit cache stored under `.docker/cache` so repeat builds reuse layers instead of recompiling every time.

 ```bash
 # Build (multi-arch buildx recommended for GHCR/Azure deployments)